 The Audit Committee serves an important role in providing risk oversight, as further detailed in its charter.
 One of the Audit Committee's primary duties and responsibilities is to monitor the integrity of the Company's financial statements, financial reporting processes, systems of internal controls regarding finance, and disclosure controls and procedures.
 The Audit Committee is also responsible for establishing procedures for the receipt, retention, response to and treatment of complaints, including confidential, anonymous submissions by the Company's employees, regarding accounting, internal controls, disclosure or auditing matters, and providing an avenue of communication among the independent auditors, management, and the internal audit function and the Board.
-In addition, the Audit Committee monitors the Company's compliance with legal and regulatory requirements.
+In addition, the Audit Committee monitors the Company's compliance with legal and regulatory requirements, as well as the Company's cybersecurity risks (which the Audit Committee considers at each quarterly meeting and at other times on an as needed basis).
 The Company considers the Audit Committee an important part of the risk management process, and senior management works closely with the Audit Committee on these matters in managing material risks to the Company.